tmarkec/Lake-dippers/README.md

     - Love running project from [Code Institute](https://codeinstitute.net/ie/) inspired me for the Gallery page
     - credits for hover effect over images goes to [Brandsmen](https://thebrandsmen.com/css-image-hover-effects/)
   - Media
-    - credit for my images accross the website goes to [Unsplash](https://unsplash.com/) and [Pexell](https://www.pexels.com/) for providing me with images
+    - credit for my images accross the website goes to [Unsplash](https://unsplash.com/) and [Pexell](https://www.pexels.com/) which I used accross my website
-    - for my logo I give credit to[app-logo](https://app.logo.com/) for easily generating my idea and automaticly creating it
+    - for my logo I give credit to [app-logo](https://app.logo.com/) for easily generating my idea and automaticly creating logo for my website
-    - instructions for my favicon came from [MDN Web Docs](https://developer.mozilla.org/en-US/)
+    - instructions how to create my favicon came from [MDN Web Docs](https://developer.mozilla.org/en-US/)
   - Acknowledgment
     - special thank you goes to my mentor Narander who guided me through my project
     - I would like to thank tuttor support from Code Institue for their help, as well as whole Code Institue for giving me opportunity to attend this course and to work on this project